 Eric is a Georgia native who developed a passion for the outdoors during his adventures throughout the state’s diverse ecoregions.
-He received a B.S. in Wildlife and Fisheries from the University of Georgia.
-Eric participated as a field technician to research blue catfish in Lake Oconee, and also helped lead a UGA summer class that collected and studied native fishes, reptiles, mammals, and amphibians.
-He joined the naturalist team in January 2014.
+He received his B.S. in Wildlife and Fisheries from the University of Georgia.
+Eric worked as a field technician researching blue catfish in Lake Oconee, and helped lead a UGA summer class that collected and studied native fishes, reptiles, mammals, and amphibians.
+He joined the Naturalist team in January 2014.
 Eric enjoys spending his free time camping, biking, fishing, hunting, kayaking, and hiking.

 Originally from coastal South Carolina, Sara has spent much of her life in the mountains of Young Harris, Georgia.
 Growing up in these beautiful, scenic areas has inspired her love for nature from a young age.
 She received a B.S. in Biology from Young Harris College and is currently working on a M.S. in Environmental Science from Miami University.
 Her experiences include working with the Belize Raptor Research Institute studying Neotropical birds of prey, and teaching Environmental Education with Georgia 4-H. Sara joined the Naturalist team in June 2015.
 She likes to spend her free time exploring the outdoors while hiking, kayaking, birding, and fishing.